mtorres253/mtorres253.github.io/chapt-3/index.md

 - Find a quiet place where you will not be disturbed for the 10 minutes (turn off your phone, close the door, etc.).
 - Sit in the floor or in a chair, whichever is more comfortable for you.
 You can be in tradi-tional cross-legged posture or in any other position that is comfortable.
 The most im-portant thing is to keep your back straight, helping create and alert posture.

 #### Turn attention to the breath
 - Sit with your eyes open or closed (whichever feel more natural) and turn you attention to your breath.
 Breathe naturally, preferably through your nostrils, without attempting to control your breathing.
 - Focus on the sensation of the breath as it enters and leaves your nostrils.
 This sensation is the primary focus of the meditation.
 Try focus on it fully
 - It is not about trying to breathe deeply or changing your breathing in any way-simply.
 You just let your body breathe the way it naturally does.
 - There is no particular way your body is supposed to feel.
 Observe your body as it breathes, allow your experience to be just as it is, without judging or needing to change

 #### Your mind may seem busier
-- At first, your mind may be very busy, and it might even feel that the like the meditation is making your mind busier; but in what is really happening is you are just becoming more aware of how busy your mind actually is.
+- At first, your mind may be very busy, and you might even feel that the meditation is making your mind busier; but in what is really happening is that you are becoming more aware of how busy your mind actually is.
 - There will be a great temptation to follow the different thoughts as they arise.
 Just try to catch yourself and gently return to focusing on the sensation of the breath.

-#### Gently keep your focus on Breath
+#### Gently keep your focus on breath
 - As you sit focusing on the breath, inevitably your mind will wander off.
 This is natural; it is simply what our minds are in the habit of doing.
 - When you become aware that your attention has gotten caught up in a thought or feeling or sensation, simply notice that.
 You might even gently say to yourself "Not now," and allow your mind to release the thought, bringing attention once again to the very next breath.